Responding to Your Fears and Questions About 12-Step Sexual Recovery Groups

 Dr. David Fawcett

 One of the biggest hurdles of recovery for many recovering sex, porn, and substance/sex addicts is attending their first 12-step sexual recovery meeting.
 In fact, addicts who desperately need and would greatly benefit from these supportive communities often create extensive lists of reasons not to go.
-This blog is an attempt to debunk any reasons you may have for not taking advantage of the help that 12-step sexual recovery meetings offer.
+This blog is an attempt to debunk any reasons you may have for not taking advantage of the help that 12-step sexual recovery meetings offer on your path to sexual sobriety.

 I don’t have enough time.
 I’ve got a job, a family, and all sorts of things to do.